haskell-tools/haskell-tools/documentation/refactorings/extract-binding.md

 The extract binding can be used to reduce the complexity of an expression by introducing a local definition.
 It can also improve the clarity of the definition by giving descriptive names to the sub-expressions.
 The definition will be placed in the `where` section of the nearest containing binding.

-Any used local definitions, parameters and implicitely passed values will be explicitely passed to the new function.
+Any used local definitions, parameters and implicitely passed values will be explicitly passed to the new function.

 ```
 combination :: Int -> [a] -> [([a],[a])]